V-MalM/Web-Design-Challenge/README.md

 ### Resources

-1. All the files related to the website are in [WebVisualizations Folder](WebVisualizations/)..
+1. All the files related to the website are in [WebVisualizations Folder](WebVisualizations/)

-2. 'WebVisualizations' folder also contains Images, Resourses, Visualizations as seperate folders.
+2. [WebVisualizations Folder](WebVisualizations/) also contains Images, Resourses, Visualizations as seperate folders.

-3. Deployed the website using GitHub pages.
+3. The website has been deployed using GitHub pages.

 4. Site Link : https://v-malm.github.io/Web-Design-Challenge/WebVisualizations/